mark-bradshaw/mrhorse/README.md

 ];
 ```

 `MrHorse.parallel` optionally accepts a custom error handler as its final argument.
 This may be used to aggregate errors from multiple policies into a single custom error or message.
-The signature of this function is `handler(ranPolicies, results, next)`.
+The signature of this function is `handler(ranPolicies, results)`.

+If custom error handler is used, the custom error handler **must throw** in the cases it detects any reason to reject the policy.
+If the error handler function returns without throwing an error, the parallel policy will be considered satisfied.

  - `ranPolicies` is an array of the names of the policies that were run, with original listed order maintained.
  - `results` is an object whose keys are the names of the individual listed policies that ran, and whose values are objects of the format,
-   - `err:` a custom error passed to the pertinent policy's `next` callback.
+   - `err:` the error thrown by the policy
-   - `canContinue:` the boolean value passed to the pertinent policy's `next` callback, deciding if the policy passed or failed.
+   - `status:` a field indicating whether the policy passed (`'ok'`) or not (`'error'`)
-   - `message:` the custom error message passed to the pertinent policy's `next` callback, intended to become part of a `403 Forbidden` error.
- - `next(err, canContinue, message)` is the final callback for the aggregate policy.
-This behaves the same as a standard policy's `next` callback, accepting a custom `err`, a `canContinue` boolean, and a custom `message` as arguments.

 ##### Conditional Policies